 Actually a look at two Southern towns, each of which with its own unique bar catering to a gay clientele.
 Here’s an amusing introduction to the film featuring the director, Malcolm Ingram, and filmmaker Kevin Smith (who co-produced the film):

 For a slightly less bleak, even surprisingly romantic portrayal of a community (yet told with his typical detached, non-judgemental style), Frederick Wiseman’s 1999 film captures a New England town that is still humming along.
 Wrote Stephen Holden in The New York Times, “what Belfast, Maine really wants to do is capture a deeper, more timeless sense of the town as a hardy organism more closely tied to nature than many other more affluent American communities.
 Its flourishing credit card company notwithstanding, what seems to hold Belfast together is more spiritual than economic and has to do with the town’s austere 1940s and ’50s-like culture, economy and way of life.”
 And even today (as seen in this community-made video), Belfast would like to assure us it’s still happy.

-This year’s acclaimed The Overnighters shows us the bedeviled boom town of Williston, North Dakota that is doing some real soul-searching in the midst of a population explosion thanks to oil fracking.
+The acclaimed 2014 documentary The Overnighters shows us the bedeviled boom town of Williston, North Dakota that is doing some real soul-searching in the midst of a population explosion thanks to oil fracking.
 The Austin Chronicle’s Marc Savlov wrote: “As a portrait of one good man attempting to do right by his faith, this is a compelling piece of filmmaking.
 As a distillation of many of the problems facing communities all over the country, it’s downright laudable.”